Introduction#

 Yin-Yang Theory and Dynamic Balance

 The balance of yin and yang not only explains natural phenomena but also provides a theoretical basis for human behavior.
 Hard and soft, movement and stillness, initiative and compliance are all manifestations of the yin-yang interaction.
-Through the "I Ching," the yin-yang theory helps us find balance in complex situations.
+Through the "I Ching," yin-yang theory helps us find balance in complex situations.

 Wisdom of Timing and Adapting to Nature

-The "I Ching" emphasizes "timing," believing that human actions and decisions should align with natural changes to seek good fortune and avoid misfortune.
+The "I Ching" emphasizes "timing," believing that human actions and decisions should align with natural changes to achieve good fortune and avoid misfortune.
 The Qian hexagram symbolizes spring and summer, while the Kun hexagram represents autumn and winter.
 By observing the laws of nature, one can adjust the rhythm of life to maintain harmony with nature.

 In both business and personal life, seizing the right moment is particularly important.
-The wisdom of "timing" in the "I Ching" is not only a strategy but also a mindset adjustment, helping maintain balance and harmony amidst change.
+The wisdom of "timing" in the "I Ching" is not only a strategy but also a mindset adjustment, helping maintain balance and harmony amid change.

 The Art of Divination: A Tool for Predicting the Future#